-As a result of the procedures performed, we are satisfied that the methodology and assumptions used in determining the pension valuation are appropriate.
+As a result of the procedures performed, we are satisfied that the methodology and assumptions used in determining the pension valuation are appropriate, and with the accounting treatment for the transfers out during the year.

 Our application of materiality

 Misstatements, including omissions, are considered to be material if individually or in the aggregate, they could reasonably be expected to influence the economic decisions of users taken on the basis of the financial statements.
 Materiality is applied in planning the scope of our audit, determining the nature, timing and extent of our audit procedures and in evaluating the results of our work.